drieswijns/ahornsweeper/README.md

     ? ? ? ?
     Points: -1

 Quite a disappointing result.
-The player chooses quite clearly very bad actions.
+The player chooses very bad actions.
 Let's quantify just how disappointing the **RandomPlayer** player is.

 Replace the script by: